 The following scenario is considered for this solution: when the CAPIF core function and a API provider domain functions are not co-located, CCF detects the AEF is disconnected due to network issue and there are multiple service APIs are accessible through this AEF by API invoker(s).
 Though AEF availability could be reported through service API availability and service API update events, in order to reduce the number of Service API updated event notification, the CCF may consider following options:

 Option 1: CCF sends a new CAPIF event (i.e., AEF status in CAPIF) without sending Service API updated event notification if the CCF consider Service API information is changed due to AEF status changing.
+This option can be applied only for non-topology hiding case.

-Option 2: CCF sends AEF status in existing CAPIF event.Editor's Note: Whether the AEF identity information should be provided to the API invoker or should be hidden is FFS.
+Option 2: CCF sends AEF status in existing CAPIF event(e.g.,Service API updated).

-Editor's Note: Which option is selected is FFS.

 AEF status can be defined as the follows:

 - Unreachable: Unable to communicate with the CCF (e.g., due to network issues), though the AEF itself may remain functional.